The previous Cammingha castle

 Lords of Ameland

-The first Lord of Ameland was Ritsche Jelmera, a Frisian nobleman, which from 1424 represented the interests of the Ameland population, who were self-sufficient until that time.
+The first Lord of Ameland was Ritsche Jelmera, a Frisian nobleman, who, from 1424, represented the interests of the Ameland population, who were self-sufficient until that time.
 On the east side of Ballum he built an estate, and called it Jelmerastate, the Castle of Ballum.

 The Van Cammingha castle

-In his olderst form, the Castle was built around 1425 by the first Lord, or Chieftain, of Ameland, Ritsche Jelmera.
-In 1604 this essentially simple house was extended with a large transept and enhanced by Sicco van Cammingha, Lord of Ameland from 1583 until 1624.
+In its earliest form, the Castle was built around 1425 by the first Lord, or Chieftain, of Ameland, Ritsche Jelmera.
+In 1604, the westside of this essentially simple house was extended with a large transept and enhanced by Sicco van Cammingha, Lord of Ameland from 1583 until 1624.
 The building was built on heavy, arched basements meant to entertain the Lord and featured spacious rooms and a court room.
 With this extension, the large tower was also built, which incorporated a pine cone.
 Above the monumental main entrance, the crests of Sicco and his wife Catharina van Cammingha were applied, with the following text; ‘Nemo Sine Cruce’; Noone without a cross.

 What remained of this famous building?